Sweet Dog

 How do I know if my dog has swallowed a sock?

-"He seems fine" doesn't mean "it's passed": the object can block further along with no immediate sign.
-Call your vet so they can decide whether to monitor or X-ray, and never make him vomit.
+"He seems fine" doesn't mean "it has passed": the object can block further along with no immediate sign.
+Call your vet so they can decide whether to monitor or to X-ray, and never make your dog vomit.